Why we teach our kids to lose

 Start free.
 Upgrade when you're ready to commit.

-A short reading, a question to ask your kid, and one thing to do with your hands.
+A short reflection for dads, a question to bring to the dinner table, and one practical thing to do this week.
 Always under 400 words.
 Always free.